Loading building details...

 Truesdell, Ephraim & Emma Woodworth, House Historic & Architectural Resources of Canton Township Canton Township, Wayne Co, Michigan Kathleen Glynn Nov.
 2001 MHC SE facades Roll 2:10

 The Truesdell House is one of the outstanding Late Victorian architectural landmarks of Canton Township, Michigan.
 Few houses in the township demonstrate the craftsmanship and quality of materials used in the Truesdell house.
 Perhaps no other house, in the township, of this quality, retains its integrity of setting as well as the Truesdell house.
 In addition the Truesdell family, one of Canton's founding families, established a dynasty with a long history in the township.
-The family farmed the property beyond the mid-twentieth century.
-A great-grandson of the first farmer ran a state of the art dairy farm that drew visitors from Europe and Japan.

 Charles W. Curtiss